-Gene Assaf is senior litigation partner in the New York and Washington, D.C., offices.
-Gene has represented clients — including AOL, BASF, Hitachi, Honeywell, Huntsman, Raytheon, SIPC, Siemens and Wyndham Worldwide — on a variety of commercial litigation, environmental and technology dispute matters before judges, juries and arbitration panels across the country.
-He also advises boards and management on risk and compliance issues.
-Over the course of nearly 30 years, Gene has served in a broad range of management roles at the Firm, including on Kirkland’s Global Executive Management Committee, as well as on the Firm’s Finance, Administrative, Diversity, Compensation and Pro Bono Committees.
-Gene has also served on a variety of professional and pro bono boards, including for the Legal Aid Society of New York and the Litigation Reform Advisory Committee of the U.S. Chamber’s National Chamber Litigation Center.
+Gene also advises boards and management on risk and compliance issues.
+Gene is proud to have represented some of the world’s largest public companies, including BASF, Huntsman, AOL, Honeywell, BHP, Textron, Wyndham, Raytheon and Siemens.
+Over the course of nearly 30 years, Gene has served in a broad range of management roles at the Firm, including on Kirkland’s Global Executive Management Committee (2010–19), as well as on the Firm’s Finance, Administrative, Diversity, Compensation and Pro Bono Committees.
+Gene has also served on a variety of professional and pro bono boards.

 Memberships & Affiliations